yachnytskyi/base-go/readme.md

 Postgres.
 Redis.**

-We have a script in Makefile which creates necessary keypairs (for creating dev and test JSON Web Tokens), runs
+We have a script in Makefile that creates necessary keypairs (for creating dev and test JSON Web Tokens), runs
 required docker-compose service for Postgres, migrates our database tables, then shuts down docker-compose.

 As an example, we will migrate database changes found in `~/account/migrations` to our postgres-account service